 Healthcare professionals

 The COPLA® cartilage implant is not yet available for commercial use but has entered the first in-human clinical trial phase.
-COPLA® is intended for the treatment of symptomatic, full-thickness, cartilage and bone-cartilage lesions in the knee joints of adult patients.
-It is a biodegradable polymer scaffold that allows for immediate full weight-bearing after surgery.
+COPLA® is intended for surgical treatment of chondral and osteochondral lesions in the knee joints of adult patients.
+It is a porous biodegradable implant that enables new tissue formation to lesion site.
+Immediate full weight-bearing of the operated leg is allowed after COPLA® surgery, resulting in early rehabilitation.

 COPLA® has entered the first in-human clinical trial phase

-The subjects included will be symptomatic patients between the ages of 18 and 50 with a single contained chondral or osteochondral defect located on the femoral condyle and graded as III or IV according to the International Cartilage Repair Society (ICRS) grading system.
-Subjects with known health-related risks or certain recent surgical or medical interventions will be excluded.
+The subjects included are symptomatic patients between the ages of 18 and 50 with a single contained chondral or osteochondral defect located on the femoral condyle and graded as III or IV according to the International Cartilage Repair Society (ICRS) grading system.
+Subjects with known health-related risks or certain recent surgical or medical interventions are excluded.

 A post-operative follow-up is planned for 24 months after surgery.
-Subjects will be scheduled visits at 6 weeks, 3 months, 6 months, 12 months and 24 months after the operation.
+Subjects are scheduled visits at 6 weeks, 3 months, 6 months, 12 months and 24 months after the operation.

 COPLA® is an investigational device and is not yet approved for commercial use in any country.
 The described design properties and intended purpose are subject to further validation.